wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 2. Select `Development` as the environment from the **Environment** dropdown.

-3. Choreo uses OAuth2.0.
-Therefore, you will notice the security header.
+3. Choreo uses OAuth 2.0 Therefore, you will notice the security header.
 Click **Get Test Key** to generate a new test key for testing purposes.

 4. Let's invoke.
 Expand the **GET** resource **/pet/{petID}**.
  ![Test Resource](../assets/img/tutorials/test-resource.png){.cInlineImage-full}